hbstack/theme/content/examples/landing/index.md

 # Landing Page Example

-This theme offers a simple landing page layout which consist of three parts: header, body and footer.
+This theme offers a simple landing page layout which consist of three parts: header, body and footer, the body is the content itself.

-## Body

-The body is the content itself.
+## How to Use it?

+Specify the `layout` as `landing` on the front matter.

+{{< bs/config-toggle >}}
+layout: landing
+{{< /bs/config-toggle >}}

+And then writing the content.